5T33Z0/OC-Little-Translated/12_MMIO_Whitelist/README.md

 - In OCAT, select "Edit > OpenCore DEBUG" again, to uncheck it
 - Mount your EFI and open your `config.plist`
 - Disable logging (change `Misc/Debug/Target` to `3`)
-- Update OpenCore files and Drivers
+- Update OpenCore files and Drivers to switch back to the RELEASE build
 - Save and reboot

 ## Resources